 Also in Boston, Jennifer starred as the Evil Queen in Juventas New Music Ensemble's Opera Project world premiere of Polina Nazaykinskaya's The Magic Mirror, an original opera sung in Russian and based on Pushkin’s Snow White.
 Juventas was invited to take The Magic Mirror to the International Fringe Festival where Ms. Weiman made her New York City debut.
 Jennifer moved to Kansas City, MO and began studying privately with Dr. Rebecca Sherburn at UMKC.

 Since moving to Kansas City, Jennifer has had the pleasure of singing with the Grammy award winning vocal ensemble, the Kansas City Chorale.
-Last spring, Jennifer performed as part of the Ruel Joyce Recital Series at Johnson County Community College, Ms. Weiman sung original works by composer Forrest Pierce with pianist Michael Kirkendoll, a faculty member at KU and founding member of the Cortona Sessions for New Music.
+In 2015, Jennifer performed as part of the Ruel Joyce Recital Series at Johnson County Community College, Ms. Weiman sung original works by composer Forrest Pierce with pianist Michael Kirkendoll, a faculty member at KU and founding member of the Cortona Sessions for New Music.